zulip/zulip/docs/subsystems/html-css.md

 ### Backend templates

-For text generated in the backend, including logged-out ("portico") pages and the webapp's base content, we use the [Jinja2][] template engine (files in `templates/zerver`).
+For text generated in the backend, including logged-out ("portico") pages and the web app's base content, we use the [Jinja2][] template engine (files in `templates/zerver`).

 The syntax for using conditionals and other common structures can be